 - You have specific plans for updating the code, testing and troubleshooting problems and measuring performance.

 - You have a strategy in place to deal with the possible downtime during migration.

 - New security policies and procedures for the cloud have been developed.

 - You have assembled a toolkit for executing the migration.

 Following these steps should help you develop a smooth and efficient cloud migration strategy and avoid the common troubles.
 If you currently lack some skills and the resources to undertake the project, Infopulse professionals would be delighted to assist you.
-We offer a full range of consulting services, along with the actual migration execution for enterprise clients across different industries (finance, telecom, automotive and more).
+We offer a full range of consulting services, along with the actual migration execution for enterprise clients across different industries (IT, e-commerce, manufacturing, and more).